Vanessa Morgan Spills On Toni Topaz's Love Life & Pink Hair

 Advertisement

-Are you working on any other projects or does Riverdale monopolize all of your time?
+Are you working on any other projects or does Riverdale monopolise all of your time?

 “Just Riverdale at the moment.
 In June I finished the other show I'm working on, the Shannara Chronicles.”